MdSamsuzzohaShayon/algorithm-data-structure/README.md

 ### Data Structures
  - Data structure is a way of storing data in programming.
 It's not just collection of value and formant they are stored in but the relationship between the values in the collection as well as the operations applied on the data stored in the structure.
+ - Data structure is a data storage format. it is collection of values and the format they are stored in, the relationships between the values in the collection as well as the operations applied on the data stored in the structure.
  - **Array** - can be used to represent a collection of values where each value is referanced using an index or a key.Arrays are also used in building block to create even more custom data types and structures.
-Arrays is stored in blocks of memory that are right beside each other with no gap
+   - Arrays is stored in blocks of memory that are right beside each other with no gap
+   - Arrays can be either hmogeneous containing same type of value(Python, JavaScript) or heterogeneous where any kind of value can be mixed(C, Swift, Java)
+ - Advantages of contiguous memory: since the values are stored beside each other accessing the values happens in almost constant time so this is a characteristic we want.
+The way python gets around this is by allocating contiguous memory and storing in it not the value we want to store but a reference or a pointer to the value that is stored somewhere else in memory
+ - **Common operations to execute on an array**: All data structure expected to cary out 4 kinds of operations at minimum
+   1. Access and read values
+   2. Search for an arbitrary values
+   3. Insert values at any point into the structure
+   4. delete values in the structure

  - **String** - Text are represented as string type and under the hood strings are just a bunch of charecters stored in a particular order in an array